How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Design Challenges and Promising Solutions

-Next, under the hybrid IRS deployment with centralized/distributed IRS placement, a unique design challenge lies in how to optimally allocate the available reflecting elements between the BS- and user-side IRSs for optimizing the network performance {given a fixed number of total reflecting elements}. {To draw useful insights into this elements-allocation problem, we first consider two simplified system setups.} First, for a multi-user system where all reflecting elements are assumed to be deployed near either the BS or distributed users, it has been shown in \cite{zhang2020intelligentcapa} that the BS-side IRS deployment yields superior rate performance to the user-side deployment under a ``twin" channel setup (i.e., symmetric channel realizations for fair comparison).
-Second, for a single-user system, it was revealed in \cite{Zheng2020DoubleIRS} that, the available reflecting elements should be split to form two comparable-size IRSs, each deployed near the BS and the user, respectively, for reaping the double-reflection multiplicative beamforming gain.
-The above two results indicate that for rate maximization under the hybrid IRS deployment, the available reflecting elements should be properly allocated to both the BS- and user-side IRSs. {However, under the proposed hybrid IRS deployment with generally multiple users and various channel conditions (e.g., the LoS availability) in the links between the users/BS and BS-/user-side IRS, how to solve this general IRS elements allocation problem is still open.
-A viable approach to solve this hard problem is by firstly determining the IRS-user association based on the statistical CSI and then optimizing the IRS elements allocation by using the continuous variable relaxation and integer-rounding techniques for e.g., maximizing the minimum rate among all users.
+Next, under the hybrid IRS deployment with centralized/distributed IRS placement, a unique design challenge lies in how to optimally allocate the available reflecting elements between the BS- and user-side IRSs for optimizing the network performance {given a fixed number of total reflecting elements}. {To draw useful insights into this elements-allocation problem, we first consider two simplified system setups.} First, for a multi-user system where all reflecting elements are assumed to be deployed near either the BS or distributed users, it has been shown in\cite{zhang2020intelligentcapa} that the BS-side IRS deployment yields superior rate performance to the user-side deployment under a ``twin" channel setup (i.e., symmetric channel realizations for fair comparison).
+Second, for a single-user system, it was revealed in\cite{Zheng2020DoubleIRS} that, the available reflecting elements should be split to form two comparable-size IRSs, each deployed near the BS and the user, respectively, for reaping the double-reflection multiplicative beamforming gain. {The above two results indicate that for rate maximization under the hybrid IRS deployment, the available reflecting elements should be properly allocated to both the BS- and user-side IRSs.
+However, under the proposed hybrid IRS deployment with generally multiple users and time-varying channel conditions (e.g., the LoS availability) in the links between any two nodes, how to solve this general IRS elements allocation problem is still open.
+A viable approach to solve this problem is by firstly determining the IRS-user association based on the statistical CSI and then optimizing the IRS elements allocation by using the continuous variable relaxation and integer-rounding techniques for e.g., maximizing the minimum rate among all users.
 Moreover, for a large-scale network with massive randomly distributed users, the information-theoretical approach adopted in \cite{Zheng2020DoubleIRS} and \cite{zhang2020intelligentcapa} for optimizing IRS elements allocation might be computationally formidable.
-As such, new mathematical tools such as stochastic geometry and deep learning may need to be invoked to facilitate the network-level analysis and efficient elements allocation.} The study on IRS placement and elements allocation is still at an initial stage and thus deserves more research efforts in the future.
+As such, new mathematical tools such as stochastic geometry and deep learning may need to be invoked to facilitate the network-level analysis and efficient elements allocation.